Tarik Muharemović

-Tarik Muharemović (/bs/; born 28 February 2003) is a professional footballer who plays as a centre-back for Serie A club Sassuolo.
+Tarik Muharemović (/bs/; born 28 February 2003) is a professional footballer who plays as a centre-back for club Leeds United.
 Born in Slovenia, he plays for the Bosnia and Herzegovina national team.

 Muharemović started his professional career at Wolfsberger AC, playing mainly in its reserve team, before joining Juventus Next Gen in 2021, who loaned him to Sassuolo in 2024, with whom he signed permanently the following year.
+He moved to Leeds United in 2026.

-A former youth international for Bosnia and Herzegovina, Muharemović made his senior international debut in 2024, earning 10 caps since.
+A former youth international for Bosnia and Herzegovina, Muharemović made his senior international debut in 2024, earning 18 caps since.
+He represented the nation at the 2026 FIFA World Cup.

 Club career

 Early career

 Muharemović started playing football at local clubs, before joining Wolfsberger AC's youth setup in 2019.
 He made his professional debut against Red Bull Salzburg on 25 April 2021 at the age of 18.

 Juventus

 In August 2021, Muharemović moved to Italian side Juventus on a four-year deal.
 On 11 December 2022, he scored his first professional goal playing for Juventus' reserve squad against Arzignano.

 In September 2023, he signed a new three-year contract with the team.